Homemade Kettle Chips rock! Learn how to make your own potato chips at home.

 Test the temperature of the frying oil between batches.
 Increasing temperature temporarily if needed.
 It is essential to keep oil hot for great results.

-Season the chips while hot.
-Enjoy your crisp crunchy delicious results!
+Season the kettle cooked chips while hot.
+Enjoy your crisp crunchy delicious results.

 Kettle Chips Recipe